CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_about/index.rst

 - *Combined Page* added.
 You can see 4 pages in one and scale them.
 - Loading is a bit faster.

+*Toolcad 22.0.0.5* change list:

+- Fixed some bugs when app crashed.
+- Loading is more faster.
+- Window' navigation line is also *Papercad* color
+- Now you can change image in *Gurneys Page* using *Settings Page*.
+- On the right bottom you can see current page.
+- Now you can't do anything with pages from *Combined Page*.